 Virtual World Bullying: Virtual World Bullying are 3D online sites where users are encouraged to design their own avatars (the figures that represent them in the virtual world), explore and create their own environments are becoming increasingly popular.
 Virtual worlds can be used to explore and bring to life a range of topics such as recreating ancient cities or building virtual prototypes.
 Using their avatar, a cyberbully engages in the same types of taunting and provocations but uses his/her avatar within the virtual environment the target minor is playing.

 YouTube Channeling: YouTube Channeling is a cyberbullying tactics in which the target minor becomes the central character in a YouTube Channel.
 Therefore, as long as the cyberbully(s) does not breach YouTube’s Community Guidelines, the content of the video clips and posted content can be quite defamatory.
-Being the target of a defamatory YouTube Channel, the target minor is taunted by both the content of the videos posted and the number of views online users have viewed.
+Being the target of a defamatory YouTube Channel, the child is taunted by both the content of the videos posted and the number of views online users have viewed.
 In addition to the number of views used to humiliate the minor, the comments made by others can be very malicious.

 Children of the 21st century are targeted via classic bullying, cyberbullying, or a combination of the two.
 Although cyberbullying is a rapidly growing societal epidemic, classic bullying (aka physical bullying) will remain part of the bullying arena.
 Given the evolution of digital technology and the growth of the internet, cyberbullying has reached epidemic proportions among the pediatric segments of society and has become a permanent weapon in the bully’s toolbox.
 At the core of all bullying, cyber and classic, are victimization, disparagement and abuse of a targeted child.
 Child abuse, whether perpetrated by a child or adult, is detrimental to all aspects of pediatric development, following them into adulthood and throughout their lifespan.